Friday, August 4, 2017

 From all of us, happy travels Lola, and for heaven’s sake, watch where you are going!

-A further update, today Aug 5th Capt.
+Later in the week Capt.
 Tony Garcia found another mama turtle stuck near Casa Coral.

 He was able to rescue her as well.
-Might be an idea for home owners on the Caribbean side of the island to do a morning check for trapped mama turtles.
+Might be an idea for homeowners on the Caribbean side of the island to do a morning check for trapped mama turtles.
 Better than letting them bake to death in the sunshine.

 Have you got yours yet?